The committee's discussion

 The committee acknowledged the value of 3 evidence-based assessment tools described in the review of best practice reports and guidelines [ES2.1]: the Brief Oral Health Status Examination (BOHSE), Revised Oral Health Assessment Guide (ROAG), and the Oral health assessment tool.
 But members noted that nursing skills may be needed to use the BOHSE and ROAG.

 Committee members noted the strength and consistency of the guidelines and best practice evaluated in review 2.
 This supported the need for an oral health assessment on entry to a care home, 'as a gateway to ensure unmet dental treatment needs are identified'.
 This was conveyed in 13 guidelines from specialist professional bodies and 14 other guidelines [ES2.1].
-Some of the latter (for instance, The oral health assessment tool – validity and reliability Chalmers et al. 2005, see the Oral health assessment tool) were considered to be of high quality.
+Some of the latter (for instance the Chalmers et al. 2005 paper on the oral health assessment tool – validity and reliability, see the Australian Institute of Health and Welfare oral health assessment tool on our evidence page) were considered to be of high quality.

 The committee discussed the evidence set out in review 2 about the Oral health assessment tool [ES2.1], and the systematic validation and standardisation work undertaken by the authors [ES1.1, ES1.2, ES1.3].
 The testing for ease of use by a range of care staff and residents added further weight to the committee's deliberation.
 This included evidence that it had been tested with residents who have dementia or communication difficulties.